 And it's the first USF building to feature only tap-card readers at its access points.
 All other buildings feature swipe readers, swipe-and-PIN readers, or a combination.
 This means that, in order to access the tap-card readers, those who work or take classes in CSI will need to make sure that their USF One Card is a tap card.

-How does a contactless One Card differ from my current One Card?
+How does a contactless One Card differ from previous One Cards?

-A contactless One Card performs all the same functions as your current One Card.
-The difference is there is a tap card chip inside the contactless One Card that allows you to wave your card within proximity of a reader instead of physically swiping your card into it.
-Also, because a tap card is encrypted, transactions made with a tap card are much more secure than transactions performed via a magnetic stripe on the back of your non-tap card.
+A contactless One Card performs all the same functions as the older One Cards.
+The difference is there is a smart chip inside the contactless One Card that allows you to wave your card within proximity of a reader instead of physically swiping your card through it.
+Also, because a tap card is encrypted, transactions made with a tap card are much more secure than transactions performed via a magnetic stripe on the back of previous cards.

 I think I may have a contactless One Card.
 Is there any way to confirm this?